Per letter from MLB, it wants more evidence that Richmond will be building ballpark

 Lou DiBella, the Flying Squirrels president and managing general partner, in a statement to The Times-Dispatch on April 11 expressed frustration about the lack of a timeline related to ballpark construction and seemed to sense a coming delay in the process.

-He chose not to comment when contacted Tuesday morning, other than to say he had not been informed that the city on Monday night was going to announce that opening day at a new ballpark had been postponed until 2026.
+He chose not to comment when contacted Tuesday, other than to say he had not been informed that the city on Monday night was going to announce that opening day at a new ballpark had been postponed until 2026.
+DiBella said he had suspected a delay was coming because of lack of progress in the process.

-In September of 2022, the city announced its selection of RVA Diamond Partners as the development team for the Diamond District, a $2.4 billion project that involves about a 70-acre parcel with mixed-use features on North Arthur Ashe Boulevard.
+In September, the city announced its selection of RVA Diamond Partners as the development team for the Diamond District, a $2.4 billion project that involves about a 70-acre parcel with mixed-use features on North Arthur Ashe Boulevard.
 The new ballpark, the development’s projected centerpiece, was included in the Diamond District’s Phase One, in order to meet the 2025 deadline set by MLB.

 The delay from 2025 to 2026 extends the Flying Squirrels’ wait for a new ballpark that was part of the Eastern League franchise’s agreement to come to Richmond from Connecticut before the 2010 season.
 The former EL president, Joe McEacharn, said he gained assurances from city representatives in 2009 that “steady progress” would be made on a plan for a new ballpark.